 The results of this paper confirm the fact that intermittent power supply has a varying impact on the day-ahead electricity prices.
-In both the Spanish and the German markets, the results show that at the higher and the lower dayahead price quantiles an increase in the share of wind and/or solar supply lowers much more the day-ahead prices than in the other price quantiles.
-Through our robustness checks, we show that regardless of the market chosen or the model chosen the aforementioned result still holds.
-When looking into the potential applications of this information on forecasting price intervals, the results suggest that quantile regressions forecasts, as opposed to ordinary least squares forecasts, resemble more the patterns observed in the actual distribution of day-ahead historical price data.
-Through the subsampling method chosen, we can see in the actual price data that in moments with very high demand and very low share of intermittent output, the average size of the price intervals is very high (compared to moments with an average load).
+In both the Spanish and the German markets, the results show that towards the extreme low day-ahead price quantiles an increase in the share of wind and/or solar supply lowers much more the day-ahead prices than in the other price quantiles.
+Also on the higher end of the day ahead quantiles, we observe a similar effect but less pronounced, especially on the Spanish market.
+When looking at applying this information on forecasting price intervals, the results suggest that quantile regressions forecasts, as opposed to ordinary least squares forecasts, resemble more the patterns observed in the actual distribution of day-ahead historical price data.
+Through the subsampling method chosen, we see in the actual price data that in moments with very high demand and very low share of intermittent output, the average size of the price intervals is very high (compared to moments with an average load).
 The higher size of the price confidence interval in those moments is driven mainly by the occurance of frequent extreme high price spikes.
-The same high average size of the price intervals is seen in the actual data when the markets are situated in the opposite state: moments with very low demand and very high share of intermittent supply.
+The same higher average size of the price intervals is seen in the actual data when the markets are situated in the opposite state: moments with very low demand and very high share of intermittent supply.
 In this situation, the higher price interval size is driven by the frequent extreme low price spikes.
-When employing quantile regression and ordinary least squares approaches to predict price intervals in these extreme moments, the results clearly show that only the quantile regression models are providing for the required flexibility.
-Even when considering non-linear models, ordinary least squares methods are rigid in forecasting price intervals as they do not allow for higher price interval size when extreme are expected to occur.
-The flexible size of the price prediction intervals forecasted by quantile regressions is apprearing because the quantile regression models allow in their forecasts for more extreme prices (both high and low spikes) to be included in the predicted price intervals.
+Those moments, moments when the electricity prices are challenged the most, are also the moments when storage facilities could help the system the most.
+When employing quantile regression and ordinary least squares approaches to predict price intervals in these extreme moments, the results show that only the quantile regression models are providing for the required flexibility.
+Even when considering non-linear models, ordinary least squares methods are rigid in forecasting price intervals as they do not allow for higher price interval size when extreme prices are expected to occur.
 As day-ahead electricity prices exhibit frequent price spikes, the quantile regression model replicates better this pattern.
-While we do not aim through this paper to provide a perfect price intereval forecast model, the results show that by considering into a price forecasting model the differentiated impact level of intermittent supply on power prices, the price interval forecasts are resembling more the actual patterns of historical day-ahead prices.
+While we do not aim through this paper to provide a perfect price intereval forecast model, the results show that by considering into a price forecasting model the differentiated impact level of VRE supply on power prices, the price interval forecasts are resembling more the actual patterns of historical day-ahead prices.